thaisonbk57/takeaway/README.md

 ### Search​ : Filter restaurants list by searching for restaurant name.

-# How to make this work?
+# How to get this project work?

-- open the root folder and run `npm install`
+- open the root folder and run `npm install`.
-- open terminal at the root folder and run `gulp build`
+- open terminal at the root folder and run `gulp build`.
-- open/serve the file dist/index.html in browser to see the result
+- open/serve the file dist/index.html in browser to see the result.